mtgjson/mtgjson-website/docs/changelogs/mtgjson-v5/index.md

 ### Announcements

-**Welcome to v5.0.1!** We've made some minor changes to data models with a big push to release a new file: *AllIdentifiers*!
+**Welcome to v5.0.1!** We've made some minor changes to Data Models with a big push to release a new file: *AllIdentifiers*!

 ### Card Model